Lily Rock Chamber Music Festival

 In NYC he has performed as guest with the New York New Music Ensemble, Mark Morris Dance Group, American Ballet Theatre, the American Symphony, the Orchestra of St. Luke’s, and as a founding member of the conductorless string orchestra Shattered Glass.
 He received his bachelor’s degree from the University of Southern California and his Master’s degree from the Manhattan School of Music.
 Mr. Speltz plays a 1925 Carl Becker violin.

-Mr. Dover joined the chamber music faculty of the Curtis Institute of Music in 2021 and also serves on the clarinet faculty at Mason Gross School of the Arts at Rutgers University, and at Queens College, CUNY.
+He joined the chamber music faculty of the Curtis Institute of Music in 2021 and also serves on the clarinet faculty at Mason Gross School of the Arts at Rutgers University, and at Queens College, CUNY.

 Mr. Dover has an extensive background in improvised music.
 He is a frequent collaborator with Vulfpeck, an American funk band formed in his hometown of Ann Arbor, Michigan.
 He received his Master of Music degree from Manhattan School of Music and his Bachelor of Music degree from the University of Michigan.
 He is a Buffet Crampon and Vandoren Artist.